sourcegraph/handbook/content/engineering/hiring/software-engineer-campaigns-full-stack-frontend.md

 ## What we need from you

-We are looking for a full-stack engineer (or a front-end engineer with full-stack aspirations, eager to learn) who has strong fundamentals in good software development techniques and best practices, and who has built and deployed production-ready software that delivered value to customers.
+We are looking for a full-stack engineer (or a frontend engineer with full-stack aspirations, eager to learn) who has strong fundamentals in good software development techniques and best practices, and who has built and deployed production-ready software that delivered value to customers.

 Most of all, we’re looking for an engineer with whole-product concern and accountability.
 Someone who understands that success is measured by our customers, and that everything that impacts customer satisfaction is part of your job.
 If working directly with sales, marketing, support, and our customers feels like “that’s not my job,” then this is not your job.
 On the other hand, if you’ve shipped a product, beginning to end (for work or on the side, software or otherwise), we want to hear from you.